For More Than a Decade...

 While we prefer applications that reference the learning function of the entire enterprise, business units with their own learning function can apply.

-Online applications are filled out through our nomination entry portal: betterworkmedia.awardsplatform.com/
+Online applications are filled out through our nomination entry portal: https://betterworkmedia.awardsplatform.com/

 There is a 12,000-word limit on Part II of the application.
 Organizations exceeding this limit will be penalized up to a quarter point on their scores.
 Attachments are allowed and can be added at the bottom of Part II.